kdawgsf/dp-import/README.md

 1. Open the file in Excel
 2. Remove the rows about the column headers
 3. Save csv to our Upload-Archive directory: File -> Save As... -> Format: Comma Separated Values (.csv).
+4. Make sure all information is 'clean'.
+Sometimes fields with empty data gets "-", or "#N/A" instead of "".
+Remove all these bogus data to provide a clean field.

 ### Create DP export file